MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/2-rest/readme.md

         json;
 ```

-You can now test this out in Visual Studio using the query file.
+Remember to build your connector now that you've made changes to the connector file and then you can evaluate the query file (TripPin.query.pq).
 The result of the /Me record now resembles the raw JSON that you saw in the Fiddler request.

 If you watch Fiddler when running the new function, you'll also notice that the evaluation now makes a single web request, rather than three.
 Congratulations&mdash;you've achieved a 300% performance increase!
 Of course, you've now lost all the type and schema information, but there's no need to focus on that part just yet.